 But Tomioka said that authorities have not determined whether the body of the killer or killers is inside the home, nor do they know what weapons were used.

 A woman with access to the home discovered the bodies early Friday morning.

 She found one man shot to death in the foyer by the front door, police Chief Greg Suhr said.
 She then saw a man and a woman dead in the garage before running out and calling police.

-When officers arrived, they found the other two deceased women.
-Police spokeswoman Cmdr.
-Lyn Tomioka said at least two of the victims were shot.
+When officers arrived, they found the other two deceased women and determined that at least two of the victims were shot.

-The neighborhood in the southern part of the city is home to Lick-Wilmerding High School and San Francisco's City College, in addition to a thriving immigrant community, largely from Asia.
+The neighborhood is home to Lick-Wilmerding High School and San Francisco's City College, and has a thriving immigrant community, largely from Asia.